tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Configuring-Themes.md

 <b>Figure: Black-on-White Theme Directory Structure</b>

-In OWF, the parent theme directories include .theme in their naming convention.
-Example: accessibility-bow.theme.
-The following table, Theming Conventions, uses an example theme named example.theme (this example is not included in the bundle).
+In OWF, the parent theme directories include `.theme` in their naming convention.
+Example: `accessibility-bow.theme`.
+The following table, <b>Theming Conventions</b>, uses an example theme named `example.theme` (this example is not included in the bundle).

 <b>Table: Theming Conventions</b>